 The course builds on practical knowledge to teach students how to install, configure, and administer Microsoft SharePoint and also how to manage and monitor sites and users by using Microsoft SharePoint 2010 or later.
-It will also cover the new features and functionality introduced with SharePoint 2010 Sp1 or later using Microsoft training academy hosted in AD Poly along with training program.
-In- House Practical Training and Evaluation.
+It will also cover the new features and functionality introduced with SharePoint 2010 Sp1 or later using Microsoft training Abu Dhabi Polytechnic hosted in Abu Dhabi Polytechnic along with training programme.